TechplexEngineer/EasyJ4FRC/README.md

 - [ ] only allow the creation of one compressor
 - [ ] make all of the declare blocks the same color so that it is more obvious where they go.
 - [ ] Add a description to the save system
+- [ ] allow fields to have their own tool tips